Healey Creek Hut

 Access

 Access from SH6 to the Mikonui valley is along a long gravel road up the Totara River valley and over a low bush saddle.
-The road has taken a hammering from multiple extreme weather events and is no longer advisable for 2WD.
+It's OK for 2WD currently as long as they have a bit of clearance.
 It's a 3km stroll over paddocks and river flats from the roadend to Mikonui Flat Hut, which has six bunks and a woodburner.
 The Mikonui needs to be forded but this is not problematic at normal flows.
-From Mikonui Flat Hut it's a 20-minute walk up the river flats on the TL to the start of the Healey Creek track which starts at a routered sign near the bush edge about 100m upriver from a conspicuous shingle fan.
+From Mikonui Flat Hut it's a 20-minute walk up the river flats on the TL to the start of the Healey Creek track which starts at a routered sign (1428051E/ 5234253N) near the bush edge about 100m upriver from a conspicuous shingle fan.
 It goes up a steep rib onto a terrace between two small side-creeks.
 From here there is a steep climb up the bush faces onto Healey Spur.
 The section of track up the face and onto the spur from the 350m to the 600m contour is incorrectly marked on NZ topomaps.
 The adjacent photo shows the line more accurately.
 The Spur flattens somewhat in the sub-alpine zone and a series of steps and humps are followed to where the track emerges in the tussock on a flat section of ridge just above 1200m.
 Snow poles lead from here down the tussock faces in a SE direction to the bench where the Hut is located.
 The track was recut and re-marked in June 2018 and is still in good condition.
-A bit of trimming was done in the sub-alpine zone in 2022.
+A bit of trimming was done by Tom primarily in the sub-alpine zone, in 2025.
 There is a little bit of recent windthrow but nothing substantial.
 A moderately fit party should be able to reach it Healey Hut from the roadend in 4.5-5.5 hours currently.

 Type

-Healey Creek Hut is a standard NZFS, 4-bunk S81 design (no. 306) built in April 1968.
-It was lined internally in the early 80's.
-A roof fed watertank was installed in April 2018.
-There is cellphone reception from the Hut, although the signal is not a strong one.
+Healey Creek Hut is a standard New Zealand Forest Service, 4-bunk S81 design (no. 306) built in April 1968.
+It was lined internally in the early 80s.
+A roof fed water tank was installed in April 2018.
+There is weak cellphone reception from the Hut.

 Condition

 Healy Creek Hut is in good condition currently.
 It was painted, resealed, and provided with new fireproof mattresses by DOC during the summer of 2003/4.
-In April 2018 Tom's party (Tom, John Milne, Geoff Spearpoint, Jane Morris, Reece Bowen and myself) re-roofed the Hut and installed the watertank.
+In April 2018 Tom's party, John Milne, Geoff Spearpoint, Jane Morris, and Reece Bowen, re-roofed the Hut and installed the water tank.
 Two of the piles were replaced and drains dug around the Hut.
 The window frames were scraped and primed, and a door handle added to supplement the bolt.
 Snow poles were placed from the Hut up the tussock faces to the top end of the track.
 In April 2019 Tom went back in with a small team and finished the piling, primed the Hut and commenced painting until the rain stopped them.
 The Hut tie-downs were tightened, and we finished painting the Hut exterior.
-In 2022 Tom Hayes and friends installed a new toilet built by the DOC Hokitika carpenters.
+In 2022 Tom and friends installed a new toilet built by the DOC Hokitika carpenters.
 The project was BCT funded.
+In January '25 Tom repainted the windows and the north wall (which was blistering), cleared the drainage ditches and vege from around the Hut, and gave the inside a good clean.

 Routes

 Healy Creek Hut is in good condition currently.
 It was painted, resealed, and provided with new fireproof mattresses by DOC during the summer of 2003/4.
-In April 2018 Tom's party (Tom, John Milne, Geoff Spearpoint, Jane Morris, Reece Bowen and myself) re-roofed the Hut and installed the watertank.
+In April 2018 Tom's party, John Milne, Geoff Spearpoint, Jane Morris, and Reece Bowen, re-roofed the Hut and installed the water tank.
 Two of the piles were replaced and drains dug around the Hut.
 The window frames were scraped and primed, and a door handle added to supplement the bolt.
 Snow poles were placed from the Hut up the tussock faces to the top end of the track.
 In April 2019 Tom went back in with a small team and finished the piling, primed the Hut and commenced painting until the rain stopped them.
 The Hut tie-downs were tightened, and we finished painting the Hut exterior.
-In 2022 Tom Hayes and friends installed a new toilet built by the DOC Hokitika carpenters.
+In 2022 Tom and friends installed a new toilet built by the DOC Hokitika carpenters.
 The project was BCT funded.
+In January '25 Tom repainted the windows and the north wall (which was blistering), cleared the drainage ditches and vege from around the Hut, and gave the inside a good clean.

 Routes